 Players lose if they run out of supporters or if the System gains too many victories.
 Players win if they score more victories than the System.

 Rise Up also has unique cooperative game mechanics that keep players interested and engaged during the whole game, even when it’s not their turn.

 We’re dedicated to manufacturing Rise Up in an ethical way.
-It will be produced in the United States, and nearly 100% of the money spent on the manufacturing will go to a worker-owned company using environmentally friendly resources whenever possible.
+It ise produced in the United States, and nearly 100% of the money spent on the manufacturing has gone to a worker-owned company using environmentally friendly resources whenever possible.
 This is groundbreaking for board games—as far as we know, it has never been done before for a game of this scale or scope.

 Graphic Designer: Molly McLeod.
 Molly McLeod is a designer, artist, and educator based in Oakland, California.
 She helps nonprofits and organizations working toward social justice communicate more effectively and design awesome things.
 TESA previously worked with Molly on the graphic design of Co-opoly: The Game of Cooperatives, and we’re thrilled to be collaborating with her again.

 Artist: Design Action Collective.
 We’re excited to team up with Design Action Collective, a social justice, worker-owned, and union design and visual communications studio based in Oakland, California.
 Design Action is making beautiful, custom art for Rise Up’s cards, board, and box.
 Innosanto Nagara is bottom-lining the illustration work.
 He is the author and illustrator of the children’s books A is for Activist, Counting on Community, and the upcoming My Night in the Planetarium.